dizcza/GesturesSpeech/README.md

   <li><a href="http://www.c-motion.com/free-downloads/">Free CMO Reader</a></li>
 </ul>

-<p>The current project is portable: although it's built and maintained upon Python 3.4 x32 version, you can use 2.7.8 or higher 32 bit version of Python.</p>
+<p>The current project is portable.
+Although it's built and maintained upon Python 3.4 x32 version, you can use 2.7.8 or higher 32 bit version of Python.</p>

 <p>Obligatory Python </a> packages (can be found at <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs">http://www.lfd.uci.edu/~gohlke/pythonlibs)</a>:</p>
 <ul>